MidnightCoder06/social-media-app-template/README.md

 * do a codebase cleanup between each numerical milestone

 1. Create a sign up flow
-    3a. look at examples and try to build it yourself 3b. watch Preston's lectures on security & read Adobe notes on security and try to implement that 3c. read documentation and implement Microsoft stuff for managing accounts
+    3a. watch Preston's lectures on security & read Adobe notes on security and try to implement that
+        - json web token & localstorage (store token & posts) 3b. read documentation and implement Microsoft stuff for managing accounts
         * Microsoft identity platform
         * azure key vault
         * azure active directory
-    4e.
-Context API (store token & posts)
 2. Set up Microsoft Azure for postgres & host the app on azure
 3. Add typescript & CSS Modules
 4. Explore using Microsoft Teams to implement video chat functionality into your app